phetsims/paper-land/docs/use/board-api.md

   phet.paperLand.console.log( `${gravityProperty.value} is the value of gravity.` );

-  // add a circle to the display view, in the center of the display sharedData.addChild( new phet.scenery.Circle( 75, {
+  // add a circle to the display view, in the center of the display sharedData.scene.addChild( new phet.scenery.Circle( 75, {
     fill: 'red',
     centerX: sharedData.displaySize.width / 2,
     centerY: sharedData.displaySize.height / 2